fish-shell/fish-shell/printf/README.md

 Run `cargo add fish-printf` to add this crate to your `Cargo.toml` file.

-Also run `cargo add widestring` to add the widestring crate.

 ### Notes

 fish-printf attempts to match the C standard for printf.
 It supports the following features: